c-squared87/prompt-proto/README.md

 **Product Description**

-Prompter (working title) is a product designed to promote conifdence in dialog during online presentations.
-User can input and edit text prior to a presentation and then can execute with confidence.
-The UI is designed to place the teleprompter right under the users webcam so that visual contact can be maintained during the reading.
+Prompter (working title) is a product designed to promote confidence in dialog during online presentations.
+User can input and edit text prior to a presentation and then can execute with confidence with the application acting as a teleprompter.
+The UI is designed to place the teleprompter right under the users webcam so that visual contact with a laptop webcam can be maintained during the reading.

 __________